BelgiumMulticulturalism

 But that doesn’t mean everything can and should be viewed through the language periscope.
 Sometimes, it appears to me that this immigrant language debate is actually a deflection of the underlying Dutch-French debate.

-“This fixation on the knowledge of Dutch… is slowly getting very painful for Flanders and our future,” Johan Leman, an anthropologist at Leuven University and the former boss of the Centrum voor Gelijke Kansen en Racismebestijding (Centre for Equal Opportunities and Opposition to ), wrote in De Standaard.
-“Flanders is hopefully not going down the road of total blindness that the has taken.”
+“This fixation on the knowledge of Dutch… is slowly getting very painful for and our future,” Johan Leman, an anthropologist at Leuven University and the former boss of the Centrum voor Gelijke Kansen en Racismebestijding (Centre for Equal Opportunities and Opposition to ), wrote in De Standaard.
+“Flanders is hopefully not going down the road of total blindness that the Netherlands has taken.”

 If Belgians wish to create a truly bilingual society, then they need to rebuild a sense of national belonging, and start young.
 Like in Switzerland that requires a bilingual education system so that Flemings and Walloons can grow up completely comfortable in both tongues, and a broad cultural exchange programme between the two loosely linked regions.